 Related articles:

-You can master frameworks by simply reading Scrum or Kanban: Which one suits your project.
+To master frameworks, read Scrum or Kanban: Which one suits your project.

 For improving management quality, check out Agile business process management: Enhancing flexibility and efficiency.